Mandarancio/Mandarancio.github.io/about.md

 permalink: /about/
 ---

-After a bachelor in Computer Engineering at the University of Parma (Italy) I worked few years at CERN as developer (first java distributed software than real-time c++ control software) and now I'm studing Computer Science at the University of Geneva (Switzerland).
+After a bachelor in Computer Engineering at the University of Parma (Italy) I worked few years at CERN as developer (first java distributed software then real-time c++ control software) and now I'm studing Computer Science at the University of Geneva (Switzerland).

 I am also passionate of photography and travel (and music, movies, comics etc etc).